dialpad/dialtone/apps/dialtone-documentation/docs/guides/content/grammar-and-mechanics.md

   * Short conjunctions (e.g., “and”, “as”, “but”, “for”, “if”, “so”)
   * Articles (“a”, “an”, “the”)
   * Short prepositions (e.g., “as”, “at”, “for”, “in”, “off”, “of”, “on”, “to”)

+## Contractions

+Contractions are abbreviated words (e.g., can’t”, “aren’t”, and “you’re”).
+Their use helps us sound human and approachable in our writing.
+While we should feel free to use contractions in most cases, avoid using them in the following scenarios:
+They sound awkward when you say them out loud
+They’re no longer regularly used in modern speech They’re regional (i.e., “n’at”, “y’all”, “I’mma”)